chrisspre/nomic/ruleset/mutable.md

 ## 301

 Players may not subtract 291 from the ordinal number of their proposal and multiply the result by the fraction of favorable votes it received, rounded to the nearest integer.
 No rule with a lower ordinal number can take precedence over this rule.

+## 303

+Rules for the amendment, repeal, or transmutation of 1 or more rules must be structured such as:
+"{action} of Rule(s) {rule number(s)} [optional description]."
+... where "rules" indicates an existing, legal rule.
+... where "action" is either "Amendment", "Repeal", or "Transmutation".
+... where "rule number(s)" is one or more rule number(s), comma separated if needed.
+... where "optional description" begins with "such that" and clearly defines the new state of, or explicit changes to, the rule.

+example Amendment:
+"Amendment of Rule 202 such that a turn consists of only a single part: (1) proposing one rule-change and having it voted on."

+example Repeal:
+"Repeal of Rule 202."

+example Transmutation:
+"Transmutation of Rule 202 such that it is no longer mutable, but is immutable."